 Lozano has received fellowships from the Huntington Library and the New Mexico Office of the State Historian to aid her research.
 During the 2012-2013 academic year, Lozano held a postdoctoral fellowship from the National Academy of Education/Spencer Foundation that she completed at the Center for Comparative Studies in Race and Ethnicity (CCSRE) at Stanford University.

-At Princeton, Lozano is associated with the Program in Latino Studies, the Program in American Studies (where she is a member of the Executive Committee), the Program in Latin American Studies, the Princeton-Mellon Urban Studies Program, and the PIIRS-sponsored Migration: People and Cultures Across Borders research group.
+At Princeton, Lozano is associated with the Program in Latino Studies, the Program in American Studies, and the Program in Latin American Studies.

-Lozano joined the Princeton faculty in 2013 and has taught courses including: Becoming Latino in the U.S. (Latino History); Urban Latino History; Comparative Race and Ethnicity in the United States; History 280, 500, and 590; and a History 400 course called Sound, Immigrants and the American West.
-She plans to teach courses on: the U.S.-Mexico border; the history of immigration and migration; and race, empire, and education in upcoming semesters.
+Lozano joined the Princeton faculty in 2013 and has taught courses including: Becoming Latino in the U.S. (Latino History); Urban Latino History; Borderlands, Border Lives; Comparative Race and Ethnicity in the United States; History 280, 500, and 590; and a History 400 course called Sound, Immigrants and the American West.
+She plans to teach courses on: the history of immigration and migration; the undocumented; and race, empire, and education in upcoming semesters.
 Lozano is a faculty adviser in Whitman College and has received the Phi Beta Kappa Teaching Award (2019) and the President's Distinguished Teaching Award (2023).